lrodrigoaguado/kafkaAzureBackupRestore/README.md

 ```

-If successful, you will see that the curl command returns a 201 status, together with the configuration of the sink connector just created.
+If successful, you will see that the curl command returns a "201 Created" status, together with the configuration of the sink connector just created.

 Let the sink connector do its job, and once it is completed, you can pause it either via web, or running: